Gape History, Family Crest & Coats of Arms

 The surname Gape was first found in Somerset where the name was first referenced in the year 1243 when they held estates in that shire.
 The famous New Zealand Gapes family hailed from Saffron Walden in Essex and emigrated to New Zealand in 1859.

-Important Dates for the Gape family
+Early History of the Gape family

 This web page shows only a small excerpt of our Gape research.
 Another 147 words (10 lines of text) covering the years 1510, 1600, 1100, 1455, 1487, 1678, 1660, 1646, 1660 and 1661 are included under the topic Early Gape History in all our PDF Extended History products and printed products wherever possible.